-Tactile maps or pre-recorded instructions can help people with vision loss find their way independently in complex buildings or groups of buildings.
+Tactile maps or pre-recorded instructions can help people impacted by blindness find their way independently in complex buildings or groups of buildings.
 There are two main types of tactile maps: large-scale maps that provide information about the general layout, and small hand-held maps that give specific route information.

 Maps that include a considerable amount of information sometimes incorporate one or more of the following design elements:

 - A braille overlay that folds over and locks onto a map, giving details about facilities

 - A brief braille commentary on the side of the map